davidfowl/DocsStaging/aspnet/SystemWebToAspNetCore.md

 ## Request processing

 `IHttpModule` and `IHttpHandler` are fundamental primitives for hooking into the request processing pipeline in System.Web based applications.
-Modules run in order and have a fixed set of stages that are applicable to various parts of the Http
+Modules run in order and have a fixed set of stages that are applicable to various parts of the request processing pipeline described [here](https://docs.microsoft.com/en-us/previous-versions/aspnet/bb470252(v=vs.100))

 ### Behaviors